Chimaco37/GLiMPSe/README.md

   5. The system then runs inference and outputs the phenotypic measurements.

 ## GUI Usage
+**Important: Before executing the scripts, please ensure that you have installed ffmpeg (version 7.0.1) and ImageMagick (version 7.1.1), and that both are added to your system’s PATH.
+**
 ### 🦒The 'Giraffe' System
 - **Model training:**